-A healthy cornea is needed for an overall healthy eye!
+A healthy cornea is needed for an overall healthy eye.
 It is an integral part of the eye that plays a key role in your vision.
 As light enters your eye, it gets refracted by the cornea’s curved edge, which helps determine how well your eye can focus on objects far away and up close.
+Corneal diseases and conditions can affect your eye health, and your vision.

 If your cornea is damaged by an injury, infection, or disease, the light might be blocked or distorted upon entering your eye, therefore affecting your vision.